 In days of old a labourer was given a tin of toxic insecticide to shake into the end of each cob; today it’s more sophisticated I suppose.
 Either way, I can do without that stuff in my food.
 We harvest the mealies in the normal way, breaking off the tip if it is infected by stalk-borer; and again the hens squabble hilariously over the delicacies.
 Little is lost to the pest.

 Eighty years ago the people of Great Britain were starving; the war had cut off their supply routes and there was little imported food to be had.
 “Dig for Victory” became the slogan of the day; and they started in earnest.
-Low and behold, it soon became apparent they could grow most of their needs.
+Lo and behold, it soon became apparent they could grow most of their needs.

 If the world is wearying and social media ceases to satisfy, try digging for dignity.
 You too can harvest a mountain of food from your own green garden; your family need never go hungry again.

-Whether it’s for hunger, dignity or simply the joy of growing your own delicious, fresh food, is
+Whether it’s for hunger, dignity or simply the joy of growing your own delicious fresh food, is

 it perhaps time for you to start digging?